 The damages that are available under Nevada law can vary based on the circumstances of your wreck.
 In most cases, they can include:

-• Future medical costs stemming from the accident (like physical therapy or future joint-replacement procedures)
+Future Medical Costs Stemming from the Accident (Example: physical therapy or future joint-replacement procedures)

 If you or a loved one has been injured as a passenger in an auto accident, the last thing you need to deal with now is negotiating with insurance companies.
 By contacting a personal injury attorney, you can focus on the things you need to while remaining assured that your legal rights are being protected throughout the process.